TassioCarmo/havard-cs50x-week6-python/README.md

 ## Libraries

+- Python is also the name of a program whose interpret the language, that is why we say python is an interpreted languange not compiled

-There is no compilation per say, you jump right into the execution
+- There is no compilation per say, you jump right into the execution
 <code>python hello.py</code>

-Python is also the name of a program whose interpret the language, that is why we say python is an interpreted languange not compiled

-Even though it's much faster for us to write, we aren’t able to fully optimize our code by way of managing memory and implementing all of the details ourselves.
+- Even though it's much faster for us to write, we aren’t able to fully optimize our code by way of managing memory and implementing all of the details ourselves.

- If you have a very large data set, you might want to optimize your code to be as fast and performant as it can be, especially if you're running that code again and again.
-Maybe you're a company like Google.
-People are searching a huge database all the time.
-You really want to squeeze every bit of performance as you can out of the computer.

-You might want to have someone smart take a language like C and write it at a very low level.
-It's going to be painful.
-They're going to have bugs.
-They're going to have to deal with memory management and the like.
-But if and when it works correctly, it's going to be much faster,

- we can cache, or save, the interpreted version of our Python program, so it runs faster after the first time.
-And Python is actually partially compiled too, into an intermediate step called bytecode, which is then run by the interpreter.

- the whole point of using newer, modern languages is to use abstractions that other people have created for you.

  ## Input, conditions